 Amazon's $18B Double Bet: Why They're Backing Both Anthropic and OpenAI

 Amazon has invested $8 billion in Anthropic.
-Now they’re in talks to invest $10 billion+ in OpenAI at a $500 billion valuation.
-The same company is backing both sides of the frontier model race.
-This isn’t hedging – it’s a masterclass in platform economics.
+Now they're in talks to invest $10 billion+ in OpenAI at a $500 billion valuation.
+The same company is backing both sides of the frontier model — as explored in the intelligence factory race between AI labs — race.
+This isn't hedging – it's a masterclass in platform economics.

 The Capital Structure of AI